newsuk/AyeSpy/README.md

 In cases where you need to run a script once, before the entire suite is launched (e.g. setting up global objects or setting up external services), pass the path of the script into `onBeforeSuiteScript` in the config file.

 Unlike the onReady and onBefore script options, onBeforeSuite script does not have a driver passed to it as an argument.
 Any external dependencies will need to be set up independantly inside the script.
+However the script does provide access to the config, so that you can read/modify values dynamically if needed.

 ## Mobile Emulator